+Twenty

-BIBLE Va-Job.
-An exceptical study of this ancient masterpiece.
+- BIBLE Va-Job.
+An exegetical study of this ancient masterpiece.
 The great truths that are revealed regarding suffering and God's providence in this matchless drama are discovered.
 Value, 2 semester hours.

-BIBLE Vb-Psalms.
+Offered in second semester of 1937-38. - BIBLE Vb-Psalms.
 The Psalms are classified, their original and ancient usage noted, their prophetical significance and experiential value emphasized.
 Value, 3 semester hours.
-Offered in second semester, 1936-37.
+Offered in second semester, 1938-1939. - BIBLE VIa-Isaiah.

-BIBLE VIa-Isaiah.
 An intensive study of the book sometimes known as "The Gospel According to Isaiah."
 The critical problem of authorship is briefly treated.
 The tremendous social and political upheavals of Isaiah's day are observed.
 The Messianic and millennial prophecies are examined.
 Assignments, collateral reading, notes.
 Value, 3 semester hours.
-Offered in 1937-38.

-BIBLE VIb-Jeremiah.
+Offered in 1938-39. - BIBLE VIb-Jeremiah.
 A study of Judah's religious, moral, and civil decline along with its relation to other major nations of that period.
 Attention is given to the mission of the prophet, his character and work.
 Lectures, assignments, notes.
-Value, 2 semester hours.
-Offered in first semester of 1936-37.
+Value, 2 semester hours. - BIBLE Vic-Daniel.

-BIBLE VIc-Daniel.
 A biographical, dispensational, prophetical study.
 The life and times of the prophet are considered.
 The critical problem of authorship and date is taken up.
 The Messianic and Gentile-kingdom prophecies are given special examination.
 Value, 2 term hours.
-Offered as an evening course in the second semester of 1936-37.
+Offered 1938-39.